 The non-binding recommendations compiled in this report address evidence handling and storage issues under California's new postconviction testing law.
 The Task Force's deliberations and final recommendations were informed by current best practices among California law enforcement for evidence handling and storage.

 California Attorney General, "Postconviction DNA Testing: Recommendations for Retention, Storage and Disposal of Biological Evidence" (2002).
 California Agencies.
-Paper 81.
+81.